HallbjornDeFi/NeuralNetCoin/NNC_WHITEPAPER_2026_UPDATED.md

 - AI systems help humans navigate an information environment dominated by bots, scams, and noise.
 - Human effort to defend others from fraud and manipulation is economically rewarded.
 - Brands and creators gain programmable trust rails that filter engagement before capital is deployed.
+- A protocol-agnostic Social-AI trust rail and rewards layer.
+Individual platforms, marketplaces, or apps integrate as clients of this protocol.

 The long-term vision is to transform “engagement” from a superficial metric into **verifiable proof of human, high-signal interaction**.